Binding nodes to models

 , then it's possible to bind to Dictionary<string, int>

 .
-This is heavily used for collections.
+This is heavily used for .

 In case of failure, a complete list of all errors is presented in resulting exception.